AndreasLoow/vv/README.md

 ## Development notes

+Before building VV for the first time and when example files are updated, you need to execute `examples/compile.hs` (e.g., `runhaskell compile.hs`).

-To build and run VV locally, use the following commands:
+Now, to build and run VV locally, use the following commands:

 ```sh
 npm i